MattB1/YelpCamp/README.md

 * Update campground photos when editing campgrounds

 * Update personal information on profile page

-* Improve image load time on the landing page using Cloudinary

 * Use Helmet to strengthen security